Yoga for Women’s Health: Soothing Yoga Sequence to Ease Menstrual Discomfort

 While you certainly can keep going to your regular yoga class, depending on your symptoms, you may not feel up to practicing at full speed for the first few days of your cycle, especially if you suffer from dysmenorrhea (a.k.a. painful periods) like me.
 Even getting from the couch to my mat can be a stretch on particularly bad days.
 However, I know that if I can just get to the floor and do some gentle movements, simple stretches, and at least one restorative pose I will feel slightly to significantly better depending on the day.

-Outlined below is a series of poses that can be done during menstruation to help relieve some of your discomfort.
+Outlined below is a series of yoga poses that can be done during menstruation to help relieve some of your discomfort.
 You will need a yoga block and a bolster or a few pillows will work too.
 Try the entire sequence or pick one or two poses that seem doable and go from there.

 1. If you can uncurl from a fetal position and manage to get down to your hands and knees in a tabletop position for a few Cat/Cow poses and gentle hip circles, your body will thank you for it.
 Rather than staying contracted, lengthening your spine, tilting your pelvis (as well as your uterus), and moving your hips in some Cat/Cow-type motions will begin to invite the abdomen, hip flexors, and low back to release.